-If data has not yet been downloaded to the device, ForeFlight will display the data over the air using an internet connection.
+If data has not yet been downloaded to your device, ForeFlight will display the data over the air using your device's internet connection.
 Viewing data over the air should only be done on the ground.
-Cellular internet connections are often unreliable when in flight.
-Charts viewed over the air in-flight may be unavailable or appear blurry as a result.
-It is recommended to download any data needed for flight prior to takeoff.
+Cellular internet connections are often unreliable when you fly.
+As a result, if you attempt to view charts over the air as you're flying, they may be unavailable or appear blurry.
+Downloading any data you may need for flight prior to takeoff is the recommended practice.

-NOTE: Blurry charts are an indication that charts are not downloaded.
+NOTE: Blurry charts are an indication that your charts are not downloaded.